inmanta/inmanta-core/docs/adr/XXXX-timezones.md

 ## Decision Outcome

 Chosen option: option 3 with timezone-aware internal representation.
+* Support both timezone aware and naive timestamps as API input,
+* Any timezone-naive timestamps represent a timestamp in UTC.
-Support both timezone aware and naive timestamps as input, use timezone-naive timestamps in API return values.
-Internally, always use timezone-aware timestamps (objects are converted at the API boundary).
-Any timezone-naive timestamps represent a timestamp in UTC.
+* Use timezone-naive timestamps in API return values.
+* Internally, always use timezone-aware timestamps (objects are converted at the API boundary).

 Rationale: it is as explicit as we can make it (decision driver 3) without breaking backwards compatibility.
 In contrast to option 4, it remains simple: a single contract that applies to all API endpoints.